 It could be that precognition is an ancient instinctive warning signal and this may explain why it’s the threatening events ahead that are the most easily perceived.
-And for some people unwanted visions of the future can be very worrying.
-“I kept having terrible repetitive nightmares of a nuclear disaster by a tall tower” says Mrs Feist of Winchester “I would thrash in my sleep and was heard to call out ‘The Russians!
+And for some people, unwanted visions of the future can be very worrying.
+“I kept having terrible repetitive nightmares of a nuclear disaster by a tall tower,” says Mrs. Feist of Winchester “I would thrash in my sleep and be heard to call out ‘The Russians!
 The Russians!’

 Nobody believed the boy’s terrible prophesy about their classmate Peter Sutcliffe.

 CAN YOU SEE THROUGH TIME?

 Over the years I have trained many people to unlock their powers of prophecy and have retrocognition experiences.
 At first, my students believe that they have no special powers but with a little practice, they quickly get sometimes quite startling results.

 The most important key to predictive power is to BELIEVE IN YOURSELF!
 Trust your intuitive insight.
 Don’t censor your thoughts.
 Allow your intuition to tell you what it already knows.
 You can see through time and soon you’re going to prove it.

 The truth is, you already have the power to look into time.
 But you are unaware of it.
 With a little help and some deliberate experimentation, you will see how easy it is to trigger these extraordinary powers.

 First, you need to ask yourself the specially devised questions printed opposite.
 If you can answer yes to most or all of them you are already a long way down the path to seer-ship.
 Afterward, try the simple experiments printed at the bottom of this page to test just how right your powers to see through time are.